Scheduling

 You can allocate time off to your employees using a few different systems.
 In a traditional PTO format, workers accrue time off based on their hours or days worked.
 But more employers these days are leaning towards more flexible time off policies.

 Usually, employees accrue different types of PTO at different rates.
-For example, for the year, your policy might grant 10 days of vacation, five sick days, five bereavement days, and three personal days.
+For example, for the year, your policy might grant ten days of vacation, five sick days, five bereavement days, and three personal days.
 Then, for each 40-hour workweek, employees will accrue their vacation time faster than their sick time, bereavement leave, or personal time.
 Employees with more years of service might also accrue more paid days of leave per year.

 In an unlimited time off system, there’s much more flexibility for employees to take days off as they wish.
 There is no set number of days in an unlimited PTO system.
 Instead, employees can take off as many days as they’d like, for any reason, as long as the time off is approved by the company and they’re still fulfilling their individual responsibilities.

 This flexibility can be a benefit to employees.
-There’s usually a level of trust that workers will take the time they need to stay rested and attend to personal matters while still remaining productive at work.
+There’s usually a level of trust that workers will take the time they need to stay rested and attend to personal matters while remaining productive at work.

 However, an unlimited PTO policy also comes with some severe drawbacks.
-Studies show that employees on average take less time off under an unlimited policy than those who operate under a traditional policy.
+Studies show that employees, on average, take less time off under an unlimited policy than those who operate under a traditional policy.
 This is most likely due to a sense of guilt and other unspoken, toxic workplace stigmas around taking leave.

 Under an unlimited PTO policy, you also don’t have to pay employees for the time off they’ve accrued when they exit your company.
 In a traditional PTO system, you do owe workers for any unused PTO time that they’ve banked during their tenure.
 When an employee leaves, they’re usually entitled to a payout of the days of PTO they accumulated.